 Alpha-blockers are associated with tachycardia and orthostatic hypotension as a result of venous dilation.

 Thiazide type diuretics are contraindicated if the patient is anuric, and in patients with sulfonamide allergies.

 CCBs are contraindicated in patients with hypersensitivity to the drug.
-Non-dihydropyridines contraindications are patients with heart failure with reduced ejection fraction, patients who have sick sinus syndrome, and patients with second or third-degree AV blockade.
+Non-dihydropyridines contraindications are patients with heart failure with reduced ejection fraction, patients with sick sinus syndrome, and patients with second or third-degree AV blockade.
 Dihydropyridine should be avoided in cardiogenic shock patients, severe aortic stenosis, and unstable angina; special caution is necessary when dihydropyridine is useful in hepatic impaired patients.

-Beta-blockers are contraindicated in asthma patients, especially the nonselective beta-blockers.
+Beta-blockers are contraindicated in asthma patients, especially nonselective beta-blockers.
 Relative contraindications are hypotension and bradycardia.
 They should be avoided in patients with cocaine-induced coronary artery spasm.

 Loop diuretics are contraindicated in patients with hypersensitivity to sulfonamides, anuric patients, and patients with hepatic coma.

 Potassium-sparing diuretics are contraindicated in patients with chronic kidney disease, hyperkalemia, and caution is necessary when combining them with ACE inhibitors, ARBs, and aliskiren.
 They are contraindicated in patients with hypersensitivity to this class.